Lightelligence/runmod/README.md

 # Overview
-Lightelligence projects use [environment-modules](https://modules.readthedocs.io/en/latest/index.html) to handle environment configuration.
+Lightelligence projects use [Environment Modules](https://modules.readthedocs.io/en/latest/index.html) to handle environment configuration.
 This allows us to create reproducible and somewhat isolated environments.

 `runmod` is a small wrapper around the `module` tool that dynamically loads modules and then runs a command.
 This allows for a more heterogeneous tool-suite as tools only have their own environment setup when they are being executed, and do not conflict with other tool setups or environments.
 We use `runmod` as a wrapper instead of directly running `module load` because loading modulefiles can have unintended side effects on the environment.
-For example, some module-based tools come prepackaged with their own version of certain libraries (C, python, C++, etc.) which can accidentally get loaded or used by other tools.
+For example, some tools come prepackaged with their own version of certain libraries (C, python, C++, etc.) which can accidentally get loaded or used by other tools.

-`runmod` invokes module-based tools (e.g. Xcelium or Genus) in an isolated environment without the user running a `module load` command.
+`runmod` invokes tools (e.g. Xcelium or Genus) in an isolated environment without the user running a `module load` command.
 The `runmod` invocation creates a new sub-shell, does one or more `module load` in that shell, runs the user's commands, then terminates the sub-shell.
 All the stdout and stderr is piped to the shell that invoked `runmod`, but the original shell environment is unmodified.
 This avoids interoperability problems between tools and keeps development environments clean.

 # Installation
-FIXME - link to correct Environment Modules install FIXME - describe python dependencies (yaml definitely, cookiecutter optional)
+See the Environment Modules' documentation for [Linux](https://modules.readthedocs.io/en/latest/INSTALL.html) and for [Windows](https://modules.readthedocs.io/en/latest/INSTALL-win.html) for details.

+`runmod` depends on the python `yaml` package, which is not included in the Python Standard Library.
+Additionally, there is a [cookiecutter](https://cookiecutter.readthedocs.io/en/stable/) template included in this repository for creating new modulefiles.
+The cookiecutter template is optional, but is useful for automating the generation of new modulefiles.

 # Environment Variable Dependencies
-FIXME list the environment variables needed to use runmod.

-* MODULESHOME (which may be set by the Environment Modules installation)
-* MODULEPATH
-* PROJ_DIR

-FIXME Maybe add a sample bash script to the github repo that sets up MODULEPATH
+`runmod` depends on the [MODULESHOME](https://modules.readthedocs.io/en/latest/module.html#envvar-MODULESHOME) environment variable.

+`runmod` can also optionally use an environment variable called `PROJ_DIR`.
+`runmod` optionally uses `$PROJ_DIR` to point to a per-project `tools.yaml` file.
+If `$PROJ_DIR` is not set, then `runmod` defaults to using `tools.yaml` in this repository.

 # Specifying module versions
 `runmod` determines which modules to load based on a `tools.yaml` file.

 FIXME need to put tools.yaml somewhere.

-Each project has its own `tools.yaml` file in the `env/` directory for that project, and there is a `tools.yaml` in the EDA repository in env/ as well.
+Each project has its own `tools.yaml` file in the `env/` directory for that project, and there is a `tools.yaml` in this repository as well.
-`tools.yaml` contains a yaml dictionary where the first-level keys are canonical names for tool flows (e.g. `flowkit` for the digital back-end flow) and the values are another dictionary.
+`tools.yaml` contains a yaml dictionary where the first-level keys are canonical names for tool flows (e.g. `flowkit` for the Cadence digital back-end flow) and the values are another dictionary.
 The sub-dictionary currently only has a single key-value pair, where the required key is 'modules', and the value is an ordered list of modules to load for that tool flow.
 A tool flow might only load one module (e.g. 'jg' for 'JasperGold', which only needs to load the 'jaspergold' module), but some might need to load many modules (e.g. `flowkit`, which loads modules for synthesis, pnr, lec, DFT, etc.).